FAFSA Form Updates

 How is Pell Grant eligibility determined?

 Students may qualify for a maximum Pell Grant based on family size, adjusted gross income, poverty guidelines, and tax filing status.
 Students qualifying for a maximum Pell Grant will have a Student Aid Index (SAI) between –1,500 and 0.
 Students who don’t qualify for a maximum Pell Grant may still be eligible if their calculated SAI is less than the maximum Pell Grant award for the award year.
 The student’s Pell Grant award will be equal to the maximum Pell Grant for the award year minus their SAI.
-Students whose SAI is greater than the maximum Pell Grant award for the award year may still be eligible for a minimum Pell Grant level based on family size, adjusted gross income, and poverty guidelines.
+Students whose SAI is greater than the maximum Pell Grant award for the award year (up to double the SAI) may still be eligible for a minimum Pell Grant level based on family size, adjusted gross income, and poverty guidelines.

 If students have a negative SAI, will they get a higher Pell Grant?